Conducting and Wind Music Symposium

 How to Apply

-Applications must be submitted via the Summer Application.
 Upon creating a file in the Application, applicants should select “Summer Session” as their application type, and then select the workshop to which they are applying.
 This will ensure that the file is distributed to the correct reviewers.
 No separate application form is necessary—do not submit an application to Northwestern University via the Common Application or Graduate Music Online Application.
-Applicants will be asked to upload a detailed resume and provide a personal statement.
+Applicants will be asked to upload a detailed resume, personal statement, and list of references.

 NOTE: No paper applications will be accepted.
 Do not mail recordings to the Bienen School of Music or to faculty, as these will not be reviewed or returned.